jerobado/Tenny/README.md

 Features
 ---
 * Controllable by a customizable hotkey regardless of active window.
-* Semi-transparent and resizable window.
+* Customizable transparency and resizable window.
 * Always on top.

 Credits